elastic/elastic-charts/packages/charts/api/charts.api.md

     heatmap?: HeatmapDebugState;
     // (undocumented)
     legend?: DebugStateLegend;
-    // Warning: (ae-forgotten-export) The symbol "DebugStateLine" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     lines?: DebugStateLine[];
     // Warning: (ae-forgotten-export) The symbol "PartitionDebugState" needs to be exported by the entry point index.d.ts